nickchops/MarmaladeQuickAmazonAds/README.md

             MarmaladeQuickAmazonAds/QAmazonAds
         }

-   This allows C++ parts of the actual extension to be built into Quick's binaries.
    If you copied to quick/quickuser, you'll need to prefix with the full path to that folder.

 3. Run quick/quickuser_tolua.bat to generate Lua bindings.